jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

 - Memory Tracking

 Writing allocators to be able to debug allocations.
-We can do this by writing allocators that are proxy classes that do some extra work.
+We can do this by writing allocators that are proxy classes that do some extra work/tracking.